 - You sell an asset that is listed as a specific gift in your will, and you need to remove it

-- Someone named in your will either passes away, or is no longer able to take on the role anymore - for example your executor passes away, or the guardian you named for your children moves to Australia and isn’t a fit in that role anymore
+- Someone named in your will either passes away, or is no longer able to take on their role - for example your executor passes away, or the guardian you named for your children moves to Australia and isn’t a fit for that role anymore

 A will typically does not include a detailed listing of your assets, or a snapshot of your net worth - rather it covers your umbrella estate, which is everything you own except: